ai4os/ai4-docs/source/getting-started/register.rst

     To access this authentication level, go to the `EGI Check-In (prod) <https://aai.egi.eu/>`__ and login preferably with your **institutional account** (university, research center).
-    If this is not possible, please, use one of **Github** or **ORCID** but with the email domain which identifies your organisation.
+    If this is not possible, please, use one of **Github** or **ORCID** but with the email domain which identifies your organization.
     This will automatically create your new account at EGI Check-In.

     Then you have to enroll in one of the Virtual Organizations (VO) supported by the project.